business-thiem/ai-moodJournal/README.md

 Full output:

+- Note: It's a full prompt to GPT.
+It even teaches it what a JSON schema is, looks like, and how it should respond to the user's prompt.

 ````
+Analyze the following journal entry.
+Follow the instructions and format your response to match the format instructions, no matter what!
+You must format your output as a JSON value that adheres to a given "JSON Schema" instance.

 "JSON Schema" is a declarative language that allows you to annotate and validate JSON documents.

 For example, the example "JSON Schema" instance {{"properties": {{"foo": {{"description": "a list of test words", "type": "array", "items": {{"type": "string"}}}}}}, "required": ["foo"]}}}}